HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 - Fear of cultural extinction gripped the population

 :::note
-Orthodox Indians saw British reforms as a deliberate assault on their traditional way of life, even though some reforms (like abolition of Sati) were progressive.
+Traditional Indians saw British reforms as a planned attack on their traditional way of life, even though some reforms (like ending Sati) were positive changes.
 :::

 ### 3. Military Grievances and the Immediate Cause